paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-036-certain-other-excise-taxes.md

 Pub.
 L. 101–239, title VII, § 7504(c), Dec.
 19, 1989, 103 Stat.
 2363, provided that: “(1) In general.—The amendments made by this section [enacting this subchapter] shall apply to voyages beginning after December 31, 1989, which were not paid for before such date. “(2) No deposits required before april 1, 1990.—No deposit of any tax imposed by subchapter B of chapter 36 of the Internal Revenue Code of 1986, as added by this section, shall be required to be made before April 1, 1990.”

-<a id="section-4471-to-4474"></a>
-## § 4471 to 4474.
-Repealed.
-Pub.
-L. 89–44, title IV, § 404, June 21, 1965, 79 Stat.
-149]

-### Statutory Notes

-Section 4471, act Aug.
-16, 1954, ch.
-736, 68A Stat.
-532, imposed a $20 annual tax upon bowling alleys, billiard tables, and pool tables to be paid by operators of bowling alleys, billiard rooms, and pool rooms.

-Section 4472, act Aug.
-16, 1954, ch.
-736, 68A Stat.
-532, defined bowling alley, billiard room, and pool room.

-Section 4473, acts Aug.
-16, 1954, ch.
-736, 68A Stat.
-532; Sept.
-2, 1958, Pub.
-L. 85–859, title I, § 153(a), 72 Stat.
-1305, granted exemptions for hospitals, the armed forces, and certain non-profit and governmental organizations.

-Section 4474, act Aug.
-16, 1954, ch.
-736, 68A Stat.
-532, made cross references to chapter 40 and subtitle F for penalties and administrative provisions.

-#### Effective Date of Repeal
-Repeal applicable on and after July 1, 1965, see section 701(c)(2) of Pub.
-L. 89–44, set out in part as an Effective Date of 1965 Amendment note under [section 4402 of this title](./chapter-035-taxes-on-wagering.md#section-4402).

 <a id="section-4472"></a>
 ## § 4472.
 Definitions